 (3) Reassessment.
 Final Decision.
 The employer shall consider any information submitted by the applicant before making a final decision regarding whether or not to rescind the conditional offer of employment.
 The employer may, but is not required to, use the sample individual reassessment form available on the Department's website.
-When considering evidence of rehabilitation or mitigating circumstances provided by the applicant, the employer may consider, but is not limited to, the following factors, in addition to the factors set forth in subsection (c)(1)(B), as applicable:
+When considering evidence of rehabilitation or mitigating circumstances provided by the applicant, or by another party at the applicant's request, the employer may consider, but is not limited to, the following factors, in addition to the factors set forth in subsection (c)(1)(B), as applicable: